-There are quite a few of distributed consensus mechanism, and the Proof of Work (POW) and Proof of Stake (POS) are the most spread.
+There are quite a few distributed consensus mechanisms, and the Proof of Work (POW) and Proof of Stake (POS) are the most spread.

-Proof of Work is based on members of the blockchain to solve computational puzzles through hash functions.
-In exchange for they effort, miners miners receive with a fraction of the coin each time they solve an equation.
+Proof of Work is based on blockchain members solving computational puzzles through hash functions.
+In exchange for the effort, miners receive a fraction of the coin each time they solve an equation.

 With the energy consumption and mining cost continuously growing, the need for a new consensus mechanism manifested in Proof of Stake.
 PoS, a significantly cheaper and environmentally friendly mining method, doesn’t require powerful computers but as the confirmation of operations through existing coins.

-The more coins someone is holding, the more chances he has to validate.
+The more coins someone holds, the more chances he has to validate.
 In a PoS consensus mechanism, validators are people who stake their coins.

-The great advantage is that you will be autonomous and may bring significant innovations to the Blockchain technology.
+The great advantage is that you will be autonomous and may bring significant innovations to Blockchain technology.
 On the other hand, starting from scratch is the costliest option.
-You will need a passionate team to develop the project and gain the support of a vast enough community, to form an extensive network of nodes.
+You will need a passionate team to develop the project a

 SIDENOTE.
 You can employ and commission dedicated development companies (known as Blockchain as a Service – BaaS) to build Blockchain for you.